 We are in Indian Point Campground at the southern end of Duluth, MN.
 We are on a point sticking out into the St. Louis River and we are surrounded by trees.
 I hear a train in the distance, but there doesn't seem to be any lights in the park or any road noise.
 It will be very dark tonight.
 As it turns out, we stayed here on our first cross country trip in the little travel trailer.
 It was a real dump then and has been cleaned up since.
 We had planned on staying tonight on the other side of the bridge in WI but with the storms and high winds predicted for tomorrow morning, Rog wanted to cross the bridge today.
 While we had our lunch, I started calling places and this was the first one that had any sites available that could accommodate our size.
 This was a last minute choice.
 I didn't remember that we had been here until we pulled in.

 There was a series of severe storms happening along our route, and today we got caught in one about 30 miles east of Duluth.
 We could see it coming-the sky was almost black, then the wind whipped up to at least 50mph, then the rain came down in buckets.
 We pulled off the road and sat while the storm cell moved past us - about 30 minutes.
 The air temperature dropped from about 72 to 46 degrees as we sat there.
 Once it passed we had light rain and some wind but it was ok to drive in and it warmed up into the mid 50s.
 By the time we reached Duluth we had no rain at all.
 We are expecting another series of storms tonight and into the early morning hours.
 We will check all the weather apps in the morning and determine if it is safe to travel across Minnesota tomorrow.
 Right now (6pm CT) there is no rain but the wind has started howling.
 We had a nice break from it for a little while, but it's back.
 Maggie's ears made her look like Dumbo ready to take off when we went for her walk earlier.
+Most of the territory we covered today was reservation land - the Red River Band of the Chippewa.
+We stopped at a casino parking lot for lunch.
+They have several large areas designated as reservation land and there is a huge BIA (Bureau of Indian Affairs) facility in Ashland, WI.
+The housing areas I could see and the facilities seemed to be better than most and I suppose that is because they are using the gambling revenues for the tribe.

 We will be running the furnace for sure tonight and most likely will pull the bedroom slider in to sleep to keep the rain from coming in and the pitter patter away from our heads.